hannaklh/java-api-counter-workshop/README.md

 Core: You should have a number of knock-knock jokes available that will be selected by supplying the specific index, this should display the first line of the joke, you would then get the next line by adding `/line2` which would display lines 1 and 2, then add `/line3` to the end to display the first 3 lines and so on until you get to the end of the joke.
 Write tests for these too.

-Extension 1: Can you make it so that you can get the knock-knock jokes to display line by line for a randomly chosen joke?
+Extension: Can you make it so that you can get the knock-knock jokes to display line by line for a randomly chosen joke?
 How might you test this?

-Extension 2: Use the Spring Boot documentation/Internet searches to investigate returning error codes and your own message if the user visits a non-existent endpoint.